This program pursues major goals of the SLEuro mission, aiming to help young physicians develop their clinical and/or research skills,

 expertise and network of scientific contacts in the SLE field.

-For this purpose, SLEuro will award bursaries to applicants for a training (up to 2 months) related to SLE at a European Institution.
+For this purpose, SLEuro will award bursaries to applicants for an 8-week SLE-related training at a European Institution.

 Below is the list of SLEuro Centers that host the Training Bursary Programme

-Are you a SLEuro Center and would you like to host the programme?
+Are you a SLEuro Center and would you like to host the programme in the future?
 Download the application

 The Amsterdam Rheumatology and immunology Center (ARC) consists of the departments of rheumatology of both Amsterdam UMC (Amsterdam University Medical Center; locations De Boelelaan (former VU University Medical Center, VUmc) and Meibergdreef (former Academic Medical Center, AMC)) and Reade in Amsterdam, the Netherlands.
 The ARC / Amsterdam UMC has a dedicated SLE out-patient clinic, in which > 400 SLE patients are currently followed per year.Moreover, since 2001, basic, translational and clinical-epidemiological research on SLE is performed in our center using patient data and biosamples obtained from 260 SLE patients included in the SLE cohort Amsterdam with ongoing inclusion of patients.
 Both scientific research and wide clinical experience with the diagnosis and management of SLE have contributed to numerous publications of original articles and reviews in the area of SLE by members of our SLE center.
 The ISI Impact Factors of the publications related to SLE in the last 3 years of the leader of the SLE center (prof. Ronald van Vollenhoven) far exceeds 25.
 At your request, if necessary, I can provide an overview these publications.